Beyond (band): 2025 - now

+1987 - 1991

 In 1987, Beyond produced the second album.
 The album Arabian Dancing Girls (阿拉伯跳舞女郎) was one of the band's first commercial hits.
-They soon were in a new music underground trend along with a few number of bands, such as Tai Chi, Cocos and Raidas.
+They soon were in a new music underground trend along with a select group of other bands, such as Tai Chi, Cocos and Raidas.
 Lau Chi Yuen left the band in 1988, leaving the band with four members only.

 In 1989, Beyond became the first Hong Kong band to perform in Beijing at the Capital Indoor Stadium.
-Since Beyond's songs were in Cantonese (instead of Mandarin), the performance was not well received by the audience.
-Before the stadium was filled, half the people had already left.
+As Beyond's songs were in Cantonese (instead of Mandarin), the performance was not well received by the audience.
+The stadium had been full at the start of the concert, but only half had remained after the concert had ended.
 However, they still considered the concert a success.
 After a couple of flops, Beyond started to gain popularity following the release of the hit song "Great Land" (大地).
 They would soon win their first musical awards, the 1988 Jade Solid Gold Best Ten Music Awards Presentation and 1989 RTHK Top 10 Gold Songs Awards.